lumail/lumail/README.md

 From there it may be executed directly, although you might wish to make tweaks to the supplied configuration file `lumail.lua`.

+For coding-style we use the following [Emacs](http://www.gnu.org/software/emacs/) settings:

+    (setq c-default-style "linux" c-basic-offset 4)
+    (c-set-offset 'substatement-open 0)

 Current Status
 --------------